I tested the 004 parka from Bastong (the South Korean Barbour)

 • 96 cm total length

-I purposely stay straight as a rod to allow you to appreciate the cut.
+I purposely stay straight as a stick so you can appreciate the cut.

 And also, I don't smile.
-This is to maintain my reputation as a misanthrope among the neighbors who watch me take a photo of myself in the common courtyard.
+That's to keep my reputation as a misanthrope with the neighbors who watch me take pictures of myself in the common yard.
 Very important.
-That way, when they run out of butter, it's not me they'll go to see.
+That way, when they run out of butter, they won't go to me.

 man standing in tartan parka and camel chinos